ruihong123/TimberSaw/doc/impl.md

 ## Files

-The implementation of leveldb is similar in spirit to the representation of a single [Bigtable tablet (section 5.3)](https://research.google/pubs/pub27898/).
+The implementation of TimberSaw is similar in spirit to the representation of a single [Bigtable tablet (section 5.3)](https://research.google/pubs/pub27898/).
 However the organization of the files that make up the representation is somewhat different and is explained below.